0xPARC/0xparc-intro-book/src/ec.typ

   Since $q approx 2^(254)$,
   that means we are doing something like $256$-bit integer arithmetic.
-  This is why the baby Jubjub prime $q$ gets a special name, while the prime $p$ is unnamed and doesn't get any screen-time later.
+  This is why the baby Jubjub prime $q$ gets a special name, while the prime $p$ is unnamed and does not get any screen-time later.
 ]

 = Discrete logarithm <discretelog>

-For our systems to be useful, rather than relying on factoring, we will rely on the so-called _discrete logarithm_ assumption.
+For our systems to be useful, rather than relying on factoring, we will rely on the so-called _discrete logarithm assumption_.

 #assumption[Discrete logarithm assumption][
   Let $E$ be the BN254 curve (or another standardized curve).